awsdocs/amazon-eks-user-guide/doc_source/eks-outposts-local-cluster-create.md

       For a complete list of all available options and defaults, see [AWS Outposts Support](https://eksctl.io/usage/outposts/) and [Config file schema](https://eksctl.io/usage/schema/) in the `eksctl` documentation\.

-   1. Create the cluster using the configuration file that you created in the previous step\. `Eksctl` creates a VPC and one subnet on your Outpost to deploy the cluster in\.
+   1. Create the cluster using the configuration file that you created in the previous step\. `eksctl` creates a VPC and one subnet on your Outpost to deploy the cluster in\.

       ```
       eksctl create cluster -f outpost-control-plane.yaml